yatesco/seafile-docs/deploy_pro/migrate_from_seafile_community_server.md

 ### Install poppler-utils ###

-We need poppler-utils for full text search of pdf files.
+The package poppler-utils is required for full text search of pdf files.

 On Ubuntu/Debian:
 ```